gretacappello/CORHI_X/README.md

 ______________________________________________________________
 CONTACT AND REFERENCING
 ______________________________________________________________
+A paper of CORHI-X is currently under development.
-For any question or request please contact me at: greta.cappello@uni-graz.at A paper of CORHI-X is currently under development.
-If you use CORHI-X for pubblications, please
+For any question or request please contact me at: greta.cappello@uni-graz.at If you need a reference for the tool, please contact me!